httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ## Defining New Parameters

-When attempting to extend priorities, care must be taken to ensure any use of existing parameters are either unchanged or modified in a way that is backwards compatible for peers that are unaware of the extended meaning.
+When attempting to extend priorities, care must be taken to ensure any use of existing parameters leaves them either unchanged or modified in a way that is backwards compatible for peers that are unaware of the extended meaning.

 For example, if there is a need to provide more granularity than eight urgency levels, it would be possible to subdivide the range using an additional